-- Take lead on preparedness, response, and recovery from natural hazards events, including development of emergency plans and early warnings. - Conduct emergency drills and raising awareness of the importance of preparedness for emergency events. - Coordinate emergency response efforts as well as mobilizing resources and providing logistical support to affected communities at the area. - Monitor impacts and damages caused by natural disasters as well as developing evacuation and recovery plans. - Provide essential support to affected communities including foods and medical assistance. - Implement recovery work for affected communities at Head of the Lake.
+- Take the lead on preparedness, response, and recovery from natural hazards events, including development of emergency plans and early warnings. - Conduct emergency drills and raising awareness of the importance of preparedness for emergency events. - Coordinate emergency response efforts as well as mobilising resources and providing logistical support to affected communities in the area. - Monitor impacts and damage caused by natural disasters as well as developing evacuation and recovery plans. - Provide essential support to affected communities including food and medical assistance. - Implement recovery work for affected communities at the Head of the Lake.